Hotels near Memorial Park

 Which hotels near Memorial Park offer free breakfast?

-Which hotels near Memorial Park have a pool?
+Which hotels near Memorial Park have an outdoor pool?

 Which hotels near Memorial Park offer free parking?